Personal Finance Resources: Financial Education & Literacy

 1. Slow and Steady Wins the Race

 One of the first things you learn while training for a marathon is that you cannot complete every run at your fastest pace.
 You’ll have to slow down to achieve the endurance you need to finish a long race.
-In fact, your longest runs will be called “long slow distance runs,” when you run at a pace that’s a minute or two slower than your usual mile pace.
+In fact, your longest runs will be called “long slow distance runs” when you run at a pace that’s a minute or two slower than your usual mile pace.
 This helps you conserve energy during the race, enough to make it 26.2 miles.

 Long-term financial planning requires that same approach.
 You won’t save all the money you need for retirement in one year or even 10 years.
 It’s a long-term process that plays out slowly.
 You put away a little at a time into a retirement account, until you finally hit the finish line.

-2. You Need a Plan for Marathon Training
+2. You Need a Plan

 • How much are you putting away for retirement?